 What Should I Do If I’ve Been Injured by Potholes in Roads or Walkways?

-Idealistically, you would only need to fill in a form and the government would do the rest.
+Idealistically, you would only need to fill in a form and your local council would do the rest.
 Yet, when dealing with the government, it is rare that such will occur.
 Instead, you will need to follow a series of steps in order to file your claim properly and receive compensation.
-These steps are as follows: take pictures and gather documentations, report the pothole incident to the highway agency and contact a claims expert!

 Should I File a Compensation Claim Regarding Pothole Injuries?